MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-intro.md

 >[!NOTE]
 >Features included in preview may not be complete and may undergo changes before becoming available in the public release.
 They are provided for testing and exploration purposes only.
 They should not be used in production applications.

 Developer Preview is a public program for developers, which provides early access to unreleased features in Microsoft Teams.
-This allows you to explore and test upcoming features for potential inclusion in your Teams app.
+Developer Preview allows you to explore and test upcoming features for potential inclusion in your Teams app.
 We also welcome [feedback](~/feedback.md) on any feature in developer preview.
 Developer preview is enabled per Microsoft Teams client, so you don't need to worry about affecting your entire organization.

 ## Developer preview app manifest